Top Ten End of the Year Car Buying Tips

 With that knowledge, you can time your visits and purchases to maximize the rebates, bonuses, and incentives.

-That was one important tip, but there are another nine to remember and act on.
-So here are our top 10 end of the year car buying tips from AutoCheatSheet.com.
+That was one crucial point, but there are a few more to remember and practice.
+So here are my top 10 end-of-the-year car-buying tips from AutoCheatSheet.com.

-1) Understand the Dealership’s Motivation to Sell
+1) Understand the Dealership’s Motivation to Sell Cars

 2) Start the Car Shopping Process Early

 Dealerships are traditionally slower the first few weeks before Christmas.
-They get busier than normal between Christmas and New Year’s because people are off work and have time to car shop.
-That leaves the salespeople with less time to spend on you and they may be too busy to arrange test drives.
+They get busier than usual between Christmas and New Year’s because people are off work and have time to car shop.
+That leaves the salespeople less time to spend on you and may be too busy to arrange test drives.

-3) Be Flexible in what You’re Looking For
+3) Be Flexible in What You’re Looking for

 4) Do Your Car Shopping Online